XpressReal/xpressreal-wiki/en/src/content/docs/recipes/haos.md

 - Local console over HDMI/USB keyboard: login as root to use the **HA CLI** (e.g. ha os info, ha core restart).
 - For remote shell, install the **SSH & Web Terminal** add‑on.

----

-## Support status

-This port is **community/experimental** and the T3 is **not listed** among the officially supported HAOS hardware families (e.g. Raspberry Pi, ODROID, Generic x86-64).
-Expect occasional quirks and always keep backups.

----

-## FAQ
+### FAQ

-**Q: Can I run other services alongside HAOS?**
+**Can I run other services alongside HAOS?**

-A: HAOS is designed as an appliance.
+HAOS is designed as an appliance.
 If you want to co‑host multiple apps, consider an x86 mini‑PC with Docker, or run **Home Assistant Container** instead.
 On HAOS, use add‑ons where possible.

-**Q: Do I lose data if I re‑flash?**
+**Do I lose data if I re‑flash?**

-A: If you overwrite the data disk, yes.
+If you overwrite the data disk, yes.
 Always create backups and store them off the device.
 You can restore during onboarding or from *Settings → System → Backups*.

-**Q: Is Wi‑Fi reliable enough?**
+**Is Wi‑Fi reliable enough?**

-A: It works, but Ethernet is more robust for a 24/7 home hub.
+It works, but Ethernet is more robust for a 24/7 home hub.
 If you must use Wi‑Fi, ensure good signal and correct country/regs.

 ---